 Molecular gastronomy is fun.
-Some define molecular gastronomy as the art & science of choosing, preparing and eating good food.
-Others have defined molecular gastronomy as the scientific study of deliciousness.
+Some define molecular gastronomy as the art & science of choosing, preparing, and eating good food.
+Others have defined molecular gastronomy as the scientific study of flavor.

 Why is Aspen Crunch interested in molecular gastronomy?